 Public transport in the Algarve

 Lagos has a train station and a bus station and is easily accessible by public transport from all over the Algarve.
-It is not expensive (a train ticket from Faro to Lagos costs € 7.45), but the trains do not run very often.
-The train ride takes 1 hour and 45 minutes.
+It’s not expensive at all, for example, a train ticket from Faro to Lagos costs € 7.45).

-Check the website of Comboios de Portugal for train times and prices and on Algarve bus for bus times.
-Note, the latter is an unofficial website, but very accurate and complete.
+Check the website of Comboios de Portugal for train times and prices and check the Algarve bus website for bus times.
+Please note that the latter is an unofficial website, but I’ve found it to be very accurate and complete.

 Want to read more about Portugal and the Algarve?

-Order one of these great travel guides to make your trip even more fun:
+These were all my tips for visiting Lagos Portugal.
+Would you like to explore Lagos and the Algarve?
+Order one of these great travel guides to make your trip even more fun.

-- The best things to do in Albufeira, Portugal
+- Fun things to do in Albufeira, Portugal